Meharab/meharab.github.io/README.md

+# Ethereum Name Service (ENS) DApp - [view](https://ens-meharab.vercel.app/)
+This dapp is built on the Ethereum network.
+This Dapp is simple representation of fetching data from ENS contract to show in our front-end.

+### Tech Stack:
+Solidity, OpenZeppelin, Hardhat, Ether.js, JS, React.js, Quicknode etc.

+### Features:
+* Users will greeted with their ENS registered name if they have otherwise EOA address will be shown.

 # Decentralized Voting DApp - [view source code](https://github.com/Meharab/Voting-Dapp)
 This is a decentralized voting DApp that can be used by any organization, government, club etc. which provides top notch security and privacy and